XiaoliangJiang/Final-Project/README.md

 ### Senario:
 Baccarat is a popular card game played at casinos, especially among Asian gamblers.

+#### Rules of Baccarat:
+If neither the player nor the banker is dealt a total of 8 or 9 in the first two cards (known as a "natural"), the tableau is consulted, first for the player's rules, then the banker's.

+##### Player's rule
+If the player has an initial total of 0–5, he draws a third card.
+If the player has an initial total of 6 or 7, he stands.
+##### Banker's rule
+If the player stood pat (i.e., has only two cards), the banker regards only his own hand and acts according to the same rule as the player.
+That means the banker draws a third card with hands 0–5 and stands with 6 or 7.
+If the player drew a third card, the banker acts according to the following more complex rules:
+* If the banker total is 2 or less, then the banker draws a card, regardless of what the player's third card is.
+* If the banker total is 3, then the banker draws a third card unless the player's third card was an 8.
+* If the banker total is 4, then the banker draws a third card if the player's third card was 2, 3, 4, 5, 6, 7.
+* If the banker total is 5, then the banker draws a third card if the player's third card was 4, 5, 6, or 7.
+* If the banker total is 6, then the banker draws a third card if the player's third card was a 6 or 7.
+* If the banker total is 7, then the banker stands.

 Hands: the "player" and the "banker."

 Possible outcomes each round of play: "player" (player has the higher score), "banker" (banker has the higher score), and "tie."